How To Choose A Surfboard?

 Longboards, Soft-top foam boards, and mal boards are designed with a relaxed rocker other times called flat rocker, that’s ideal for small wave size and weaker swells.
 Having a relaxed rocker gives you more float and enables early take off with less paddling.
 So – the more floating area you have beneath you – the easier it will be to move forward, but it can limit you on the more advanced conditions.

-Why are the liters not as the primary factor when choosing the surfboard?
+Why are the liters not as the primary factor when choosing a surfboard?
 For example, the “sweet spot” for each rider is +/- 5 liters or so.
 It’s better to have the right size dimensions and type of surfboard than having a wrong type of board with the correct amount of liters.

 For example, A surfer named John who is 6’2” tall chooses a shortboard that’s 5’8″ long but has the right amount of volume in it – John is going to have a hard time maneuvering the board that’s too short for him.
 On the other hand, when John is deciding to pick the right length and type of the board for the waves he is mainly going to surf, but with too many liters in it, he/she is going to catch way more waves.